 During the bedding section, the calculated friction work over the WLTP-Brake cycle shall be between 15184 J/kg and 16782 J/kg.
 This corresponds to ±5 per cent of the nominal value and applies to all five repetitions of the WLTP-Brake cycle;

-During the emissions measurement section, the calculated friction work over the WLTP-Brake cycle shall be between 15184 J/kg and 16782 J/kg.
+During the emissions measurement section, the calculated friction work over the WLTP-Brake cycle shall be between 15184 J/kg and 16782 J/kg if no non-friction braking method is applied.
 This corresponds to ±5 per cent of the nominal value.
 Soaking sections shall not be included in the calculation;